tschmenger/Annotate_Alignments/README.md

 ___
 # Introduction
-The file **Latest/Annotate_Alignment_V5.py* comes with several python2 functions that can annotate and highlight positions in a Clustal-formatted alignment.
-The resultfile is a .svg that is fully compatible for further editing in Inkscape or Illustrator.
+The file **Latest/Annotate_Alignment_V6.py* comes with several python3.6.8 functions that can annotate and highlight positions in a Clustal-formatted alignment.
+The resultfile is a .svg that is fully compatible for further editing in Inkscape/Illustrator or for inspection via your browser.

 ___
 ## Citation